-In March 2018, we entered into an Office Lease (the "Lease") with Campanelli-Trigate 100TCD Stoughton, LLC (the "Landlord"), pursuant to which we will lease approximately 50,678 of rentable square feet of space, in Stoughton, Massachusetts.
-The Lease will commence when the tenant improvements in the space are substantially complete and will continue thereafter for a term of ten years.
-We have the right to extend the term of the Lease for two additional five-year terms, provided that written notice is provided to the Landlord no later than twelve months prior to the expiration of the initial term of the Lease.
-The initial annual base rent is \$1,214, or \$23.95 per rentable square foot, and will increase annually by 2.5% to 3.1% over the subsequent Lease years.
-The Lease term will commence upon possession of the new space.
-We expect to take possession of the new space in the third quarter of 2018.
+In August 2018, we took possession of our new corporate headquarters, , which we lease approximately 50,678 of rentable square feet of space, in Stoughton, Massachusetts (the "Lease") with Campanelli-Trigate 100TCD Stoughton, LLC (the "Landlord"),.
+After the initial four-month free rent period following possession of the space, the Lease will continue for a term of 10 years.
+We have the right to extend the term of the Lease for two additional five- year terms, provided that written notice is provided to the Landlord no later than 12 months prior to the expiration of the initial term of the Lease.
+The annual base rent is \$1,214, or \$23.95 per rentable square foot, and will increase annually by 2.5% to 3.1% over the subsequent Lease years.